simonse-projects/author-site/_posts/2020-05-21-a-picnic-on-mars.md

 “We don’t.
 We leave it outside the MEL and forget we ever found it.
 I don’t want to go straight to an insane asylum when we get back to Earth.
 Do you?”

-When they got back to the MEL, they contacted Houston and indicated that the cave visit had been successful and that they were carrying samples which might indicate the past existence of microbial life on the planet.
+When they got back to the MEL, they contacted Houston and indicated that the cave visit had been successful and that they were carrying samples that might indicate the past existence of microbial life on the planet.
 More importantly, on a second search of the MEL they found some spare high-gauge wire behind one of the access panels.
 They were connecting it now.

 Ten minutes later the speakers transmitted, “Olympus Base, I was instructed to give you hell for making that unapproved excursion, but after hearing your message I don’t have the heart.
 Congratulations on your find at the cave.
 Hopefully the sample will confirm your assumption.
 And we are extremely excited about your discovery of the high-gauge wire.
 No one down here was aware that it was on board, but we are sure glad that you found it.
 If possible, please depart Mars at the next blast window, which should be 25 minutes from the time you receive this message.
 Over.”